rust-lang/rfcs/text/0000-alloca.md

 /// do not use this feature unless you understand the implications extremely
 /// well.
 ///
-/// The `stack!` macro works much like an unboxed array, except the size
+/// The `alloca!` macro works much like an unboxed array, except the size
 /// is determined at runtime.
 The allocated memory resides on the thread stack;
 /// when allocating, be careful not to exceed the size of the stack, or
 /// the *entire process* will crash.
 The stack size of the main thread
 /// is operating system dependent, and stack size of newly spawned threads
 /// can be set using `std::thread::Builder::stack_size`.
 ///
-/// The `stack!` macro is primarily useful on embedded systems where heap
+/// The `alloca!` macro is primarily useful on embedded systems where heap
 /// allocation is either impossible or too costly, where it can be used
 /// to obtain scratch space for algorithms, e.g. in sorting, traversal,
 /// parsing, etc.